 Japanese acupuncture was developed from the same Classics of ancient China after the Han Dynasty as the better known Chinese acupuncture.
 The system moved to Japan over a thousand years ago and has developed its own unique character.
 It is a living tradition, my teachers continue to study and extend and share their knowledge, and so Japanese acupuncture continues to develop today, rooted in the knowledge of the Classics.
 It's incredibly exciting!
 I have to go to Japan for most of my ongoing training as there is still relatively little of Japanese style taught in UK; this gives me amazing opportunities to study with a lot of incredible teachers.

 Yes.
-I have full medical insurance through the main governing body for acupuncturists in the UK today, the British Acupuncture Council (BAcC) of which I am a full member.
+I have full medical insurance for acupuncture, moxibustion and Chinese herbal medicine through the main governing body for acupuncturists in the UK today, the British Acupuncture Council (BAcC) of which I am a full member.

 I also rigorously observe the Codes of Safe Practice and Professional Conduct.
 The Code of Safe Practice lays down stringent levels of hygiene and requires the use of sterile single-use disposable needles.
 This code has been recognised by the government as providing robust self-regulation which meets the needs of the general public.
-You can find out more at BAcC.
-I'm also aways up to date on Clinical protocols, particularly pertaining to Covid, GDPR and current First Aid certification.
+You can find out more at BAcC and RCHM.
+I'm also aways up to date on Clinical protocols, particularly pertaining to Covid, GDPR, current First Aid certification and herbal medicinal safety.

 This is the 'piece of string' question!
 I usually advise people to book for two appointments a week apart, and a third two weeks after that - so three in a month.
 Occasionally this is all that is required, especially when treating children, but as adults usually come to see me with a longstanding condition for which they have already tried many different therapies, it often takes longer.